Celtic calendar

-The Celtic calendar is a compilation of pre-Christian Celtic systems of timekeeping, including the Gaulish Coligny calendar, used by Celtic countries to define the beginning and length of the day, the week, the month, the seasons, quarter days, and festivals.
+The Celtic calendar refers to the calendar systems used by ancient Celts to define the beginning and length of the day, week, month, season, quarter-day, and festivals.
+The Coligny calendar, manufactured in 2nd century CE Roman Gaul (modern France), is one of the most notable representations of a Celtic calendar.

 Continental Celtic calendar

-The Gaulish Coligny calendar is the oldest known Celtic solar-lunar ritual calendar.
+The Coligny calendar is the oldest known Celtic lunisolar ritual calendar.
 It was discovered in Coligny, France, and is now on display in the Palais des Arts Gallo-Roman museum, Lyon.
-It dates from the end of the second century CE, when the Roman Empire imposed the use of the Julian Calendar in Roman Gaul.
+It dates to the end of the second century CE, when the Roman Empire imposed the use of the Julian Calendar in Roman Gaul.
 The calendar was originally a single huge plate, but it survives only in fragments.
-It is inscribed in Gaulish with Latin characters and uses Roman numerals.
+It is inscribed in the Gaulish language using the Latin alphabet and uses Roman numerals.